amundsno/advent-of-go-24/README.md

 - Errors
     - To create an error with a message, use `fmt.Errorf(...)`
     - Use `panic(...)` with an error message (string) for situations that won't be handled at runtime

+- Enums
+    - Not a native feature in Go, but can be implemented using the `iota` keyword - a counter that resets when encountering the `const` keyword.
+See [yourbasic.org](https://yourbasic.org/golang/iota/) for a practical example.